mikehans/mh-id-au-astro/src/content/articles/sharepoint-framework-on-wsl2.md

     - SharePoint Framework
     - WSL
 ---
-## Running SharePoint Framework on WSL2
+## Developing with SharePoint Framework on WSL2
 OK, here's a quick one for today...

 Microsoft doesn't seem to discuss developing SharePoint Framework with WSL2.
 So far I haven't had any issues with it, so it seems about time to discuss it.